yuriyyakym/awai-paint/README.md

 ---

-Basic painting application implementation to demonstrate how write logics declaratively by composing actions and scenarios using [Awai](https://awai.js.org) state management library.
+Basic painting application implementation to demonstrate how to write logics declaratively by composing actions and scenarios using [Awai](https://awai.js.org) state management library.

 This project is also a proof that Awai works great with real-time actions.